-Most of this region consists of agricultural lands mixed with deciduous thorn and thicket forest.
-The Caribbean coastal border is intermingled with mangrove, lagoons, hills containing islands of moist forest, and sandy coastline.
+Most of this region consists of agricultural lands mixed with deciduous thorn and thicket forests.
+The Caribbean coastal border is intermingled with mangroves, lagoons, hills containing islands of moist forest, and a sandy coastline.
 Annual precipitation ranges from 300–1,000 mm, while the average temperature is 28oC.
 The ecoregion lies between sea level in the coastal areas and 1,000 m in the higher foothills.

 1. Locklin, C. 2018.
 Northern South America: North-central and coastal Venezuela. https://www. worldwildlife.org/ecoregions/nt1309.
 Accessed June 11, 2018.

 2. Huber, O. 1997.
 Caribbean Region: CDP Site SA1 Coastal Cordillera Venezuela.S.
 D. Davis, V. H. Heywood, O. Herrera-MacBryde, J. Villa-Lobos, and A.C.
 Hamilton, editors.
 Centres of Plant Diversity: A guide and Strategy for their Conservation, 3 The Americas.
 WWF, IUCN, Oxford, U.K.